Credit card spending needs to be controlled. Otherwise, you may end up with revolving credit card debt at a VERY high interest rate.

 |Unknown||Unknown, but probably lunch or taxi fare||$51|

 Typing up my credit card report makes me realize how much I love to eat all sorts of food!
 I love South East Asian food and could eat Indonesian and Malaysian food every day, all day.
-Cambodian/Thai food is also quite tasty, and a number of new such restaurants have popped up.
+Cambodian/Thai food is also quite tasty.
+And, a number of new such restaurants have popped up.

-Moose’s gas bill is expensive due to my trip to Lake Tahoe.
+My SUV’s gas bill is expensive due to my trip to Lake Tahoe.
 Usually I spend about $50 a month, so this January I spent triple.

 Finally, my minimum monthly recurring cost for tennis is around $200 due to club dues, food, tennis balls, and strings.
-Things add up if I’m not careful, so I plan to demo a lot more new racquets to increase the longevity of my strings, and also have fun with new technology.
+Things add up if I’m not careful.
+So, I plan to demo a lot more new racquets to increase the longevity of my strings, and also have fun with new technology.